114th FW supports Air Defender 23

 |0

-This work, 114th FW supports Air Defender 23, by Maj.
-Amy Rittberger, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 114th FW supports Air Defender 23 [Image 4 of 4], by TSgt Luke Olson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT